Skip to main content

 πŸͺ Are the blue cookies safe to eat?

 The dye used to bake blue cookies is a highly concentrated icing colouring that is safe to eat in small quantities.
-The pigment in the dye used to bake these blue muffins passes through your digestive tract unchanged, which is why they turn your poop blue.
+The pigment in the dye used to bake these blue cookies passes through your digestive tract unchanged, which is why they turn your poop blue.
 We have also made sure that dye quantities are within regulatory amounts.

 πŸ”¬ The science behind blue poo

 Scientists working with ZOE published a paper in the peer-reviewed journal, Gut, all about blue poop.
-As part of our PREDICT studies, we measured the gut transit time β€” the time it takes for food to travel through the gut β€” of thousands of people using muffins coloured with blue dye.
+As part of our PREDICT studies, we measured the gut transit time β€” the time it takes for food to travel through the gut β€” of thousands of people using foods coloured with blue dye.

 We discovered that: